ankitbioinfo/nico_tutorial/README.md

 ## Notes and Warnings

-### Error in Macbook with M series chips
+### Error in any other system
-Some error was reported during the installation of pygraphviz package along with NiCo.
+Some error was reported in few cases (not every case can be tested) during the installation of pygraphviz package along with NiCo.
 So that complete installation was not possible.
 ```
   note: This error originates from a subprocess, and is likely not a problem with pip.
   ERROR: Failed building wheel for pygraphviz